grncdr/node-any-db/README.md

 	 the pool directly for auto-release behaviour.
 E.g. this will never leak
 	 connections: `pool.query("SELECT 1", function (err, results) { ... })`
  * Exposes a uniform transaction API.
- * Uses one style of parameter placeholders (Postgres-style $n or $named) with all drivers.

 Things it will do soon: